Who says biscuits have to be plain and generic. My Peaches n Cream Biscuits are more like cheesecake biscuits. Wait till you try these!

-Hand cream the cream cheese to get it light and fluffy.
-With a whisk, whisk in the jam.
-Pour this mixture into your prepared pan.
+Get the cream cheese very soft by placing it in the microwave for maybe a minute or so.
+Whisk the cream cheese until smooth, and then whisk in the jam.
+Pour half of this mixture into your prepared pan.

-When removed from the oven, immediately place your serving plate (upside down) on top of the hot pan of biscuits (making sure the serving platter is a few inches bigger than the pan of biscuits).
+When removed from the oven, run your knife gently around the perimeter of the biscuits and around the center hole to somewhat loosen the biscuits.
+Immediately place your serving plate (upside down) on top of the hot pan of biscuits (making sure the serving platter is a few inches bigger than the pan of biscuits).
 Using pot holders or oven mitts, turn everything over, letting the biscuits fall onto the serving plate with the topping oozing down the sides.
 Serve warm.

-If you made this recipe, please let me know what you thought and give it a star rating.
+If you made this recipe, please let me know what you thought and give it a star ***** rating–xoxo Renea.

 I have been cooking, gardening and DIY-Crafting for years to Inspire a Creation.